 All food service is cooked in the commissary and provided in the pavilion.
-Please note above statement on allergies and special diets.
+Please note the statement on page 13 regarding allergies and special diets.
 The Food Distribution Program is available to all eligible participants without regard to race, color, national origin, age, sex, or handicap.
-Any person who believes he or she has been discriminated against in any USDA-related activity should write immediately to the Secretary of Agriculture, Washinton, D.C.
+Any person who believes he or she has been discriminated against in any USDA-related activity should write immediately to the Secretary of Agriculture, Washington, D.C.
 20250.